polterguy/polterguy.github.io/tutorials/dynamic-slots/index.md

 In the above snippet we _semantically_ retrieved a dynamic slot, for then to inject new slot invocations into it, and saving our updated slot afterwards.
-This allows you to look at code as a dynamic living thing, possible to modify over time, according to your needs, whatever they may be.
-Arguably allowing you to from within your live production environment literally _semantically 'patch'_ your existing code.
+This allows you to look at code as a dynamic living thing, possible to modify over time according to your needs.
+Arguably allowing you to from within your production environment literally _semantically 'patch'_ your existing code.
 Hence your code is no longer a _"static"_ thing once deployed, but a living and changeable thing you can _"mold"_ and change as you see fit.
 In a way this allows you to treat your Hyperlambda code the same way you treat your relational database system, by providing you with CRUD capabilities on your codebase, allowing you to change it over time, almost the same